simonswu23/Scripts/README.md

 ## General
   - Incoming Giga Evolution Changes
-    - Giga evolution typing / stat / ability rework (to be updated in the future)
     - Giga evolutions now require no held item (Giga stone still required to be in bag)
     - Giga evolutions now double the user's HP, but don't provide additional BST increases (some stat resdistributions)
     - Giga evolutions now do not count as a mega evolution, meaning each team can have both one giga and mega evolution
-    - Upon Giga evolving, Giga pokemon may gain a Giga move (from a certain base move) -> WIP
+    - Upon Giga evolving, Giga pokemon may gain a Giga move (from a certain base move)
       - Giga moves break through protect and have 5 pp
+    - Giga forms last until the pokemon switches out or faints
-      - Giga move documentation to come
+    - Giga pokemon cannot be forced to switch

   - Aqua Ring
     - also cures the user's status at the end of each turn